wcgordon1/lamplighter/manuscript/publish/ch4_Edge_of_Water.md

 "I notice sounds," Ivy said, which seemed safer than explaining about the way certain rhythms seemed to settle her nerves in ways that had nothing to do with psychology.
 "The spacing, the pitch.
 It's very... regular."

 "Has to be.
 Harbor regulations require specific signal patterns for different maneuvers.
-But Reeves takes it further than most—he treats the schedule like a metronome.
+But Reeves takes it further than most; he treats the schedule like a metronome.
 Says it helps keep the passengers calm during rough crossings."

 Ivy nodded, making another note in her book.
 Regulation patterns that served dual purposes.
 Official requirements that happened to create stability beyond their intended function.
 She was beginning to understand that the world was full of systems that worked on multiple levels at once.